PowerShell/DscResources/CONTRIBUTING.md

 The [MetaFixers](https://github.com/PowerShell/DscResource.Tests/blob/master/MetaFixers.psm1) module contains fix-helper methods where possible such as a function to convert all tab indentations to 4 spaces and a function to fix file encodings.

-##### Run common tests locally
+##### Running Common Tests Locally
-For come modules, the common DSC Resources tests are automatically downloaded into the module folder when tests are invoked.
+For some modules, the common DSC Resources tests are automatically downloaded into the module folder when tests are invoked.

 If this is not happening for your module, you will need to clone [DSCResource.Tests](https://github.com/PowerShell/DscResource.Tests) into the root folder of the module that you want to test.
 Then simply run `Invoke-Pester` from the root folder.